microsoft/terminal/doc/user-docs/index.md

 Note: You can right click on the application item and run with administrator privilege if required.

-The default shell is Powershell.
+The default shell is PowerShell.

 #TODO Are they any command line arguments or switches?